tdwg/prior-standards/index-herbariorum-part-i/README.md

-# Index Herbariorum, part I: The herbaria of the world
+# Index herbariorum.
+Part 1, The herbaria of the world

 * **Status**: TDWG prior standard
 * **Category**: -